 What to Look for in a Vibe Coding App

-That’s why we’ve provided a few helpful tips on what you should consider before picking your platform.
+Here are a few helpful tips on what you should consider before picking the vibe coding platform for your business.

 - Coding proficiency: Some platforms truly require no coding knowledge whatsoever, while others operate as assistants to improve your coding, so you’ll want to decide which is a better fit for your business.